 Continuing the trend, our next waterfall destination – Prospector Falls – is less than 250-ft upstream.
 As before, we swung wide on river left to circumvent the rock face of Yellow Jacket Falls.
 After a quick bush push, we found ourselves at the base of the 15-ft drop.

 Despite the sunny conditions, I found this waterfall to be quite photogenic.
 Once more, Everette and I found ourselves ankle to deep knee in the creek looking for the perfect vantage point.

 By the now, the mountain side starts leveling back out and becomes far less steep.
 With the hardest parts of the hike behind us, our final waterfall on Crane Creek is immediately upstream – Deadfall Falls.

 You guessed it, Deadfall Falls has a very obvious reason for its namesake.
 Despite the pileup, I found it to be not only fitting but complimentary.
 It’s neatly cluttered to only one side of the drop and still leaves a good bit of the waterfall open for viewing!

 After Deadfalls Falls, Crane Creek takes ones more sliding drop right above it.

-Unanimously, we descended down the Winding Stairs Trail.
+Unanimously, we descended down the Winding Stairs Trail, from the recreation area.
 The gentle grade and wide open path was quite the contrast compared to the last couple hours of our day!
 Before we knew it, we heard the mighty 75-ft drop directly down a small spur trail off the main one.

-After Miuka, we backtracked Winding Stairs to the recreation area and I caught a shuttle ride back to my jeep.
+After Miuka Falls, we backtracked Winding Stairs to the recreation area and I caught a shuttle ride back to my jeep.
 Overall, Crane Creek was a phenomenal adventure with friends – both old and new – and a must for any hardcore waterfaller!